The best performance of this Premier League campaign - Huddersfield Town fans on Manchester City draw

 What a shame we could not put away one of our chances we created but even so, it was the best team performance this season.

-I think one more point and we will be safe, but I expect we could do the impossible and win our 2 remaining games.
+I think one more point and we will be safe, but I expect we could do the impossible and win our two remaining games.
 So proud!

 Linda, Fartown